plone/plone.api/docs/contribute.md

 feature branches
 :   All development for a new feature or bug fix must be done on a new branch.

-`master`
+`main`
-:   Pull requests should be made from a feature branch against the `master` branch.
+:   Pull requests should be made from a feature branch against the `main` branch.
-    When features and bug fixes are complete and approved, they are merged into the `master` branch.
+    When features and bug fixes are complete and approved, they are merged into the `main` branch.

 ```{seealso}
 {ref}`plone:contributing-core-work-with-git-label`